Uzbin Valley ambush: Initial Taliban reports

 Accounts by Taliban published by Al-Somood report that "as for the number of French killed during the fight, it amounts to several tens.
-Local and international medias have reported 11 killed and 21 wounded, but that is not true at all".
+Local and international media have reported 11 killed and 21 wounded, but that is not true at all".
 In it, the Taliban refer to themselves as "Mujahideen", and, occasionally, to the French as "crusaders".

 The account goes on, describing the patrol as consisting of "18 tanks and armored vehicles", which it claims were all destroyed, save for five that were captured.
 It also boasts that five French soldiers had been taken prisoners and that "upon arrival of airplanes, the mujahideen could not take them along and had to kill them on the spot".
 More specifically, it mentions the employment of improvised explosive devices; the French reported not finding any.

 The report also claims that "large amounts of weapons and ammunition" were captured, and that a film of the fight was made, showing "the dead, the booty and the destroyed armored vehicles, thanks to God".
 It finishes with an accurate assessment of French public opinion and political debate, notably mentioning Hervé Morin and François Hollande by name.

 In November, Belgian journalist Joanie de Rijke met with Sher Mohammed (Ghurghust), who claimed to know the full story of the attacks, and was captured and held prisoner for six days before being released.
 She was shown a heart-shaped pendant that the commander claimed was taken from a female soldier in the attack, and the knife that a commander Ghazi claimed to have used to kill four of the French troops.